 With 2AFC-PC, in general the number of comparisons increases exponentially with the number of stimuli.
 Two methods are appropriate to reduce the number of stimuli.
 These can be found in Annex B.

-[b-…] [Editor’s note: insert bibliographical references (Jing to find references)] demonstrated that 2AFC-PC is suitable for measuring visual discomfort and quality of experience.
+[b-Li-1][b-Li-2] [b-Lee-1][b-Lee-2] demonstrated that 2AFC-PC is suitable for measuring visual discomfort and quality of experience.

-[b-…] [Editor’s note: insert bibliographical references (Pierre to find references)] demonstrated that 2AFC-PC is suitable for measuring quality of experience in the presence of depth degredations.
+[b-…] [Editor’s note: insert bibliographical references] demonstrated that 2AFC-PC is suitable for measuring quality of experience in the presence of depth degredations.

+8.2.3.3 Pair Comparison with "tie" (name to be fixed)

 8.2.4 Subjective Assessment Methodology for Video Quality (SAMVIQ)

 The SAMVIQ method defined in [ITU-R BT.1788] is commonly used to subjectively rate 2D video.
 The SAMVIQ method is also appropriate for use in measuring 3D subjective quality.